 Most kids [ages 5-10] should try different sports, but some kids are unique.

-The reason ages 11-13 who play sports outside of school shouldn’t have the same rules is injuries.
 Overuse becomes an issue for some and from what I see it’s playing 2-3 sports at a time.

 Old school mentality works best

-At the end of the day we all have in us natural ability.
 Then, with opportunity and working on the right things and staying focused on your goals, good things happen.

 In the last decade there has not been any soccer, football or basketball players come on the scene and dominate.

-Nowadays with technology kids are practicing the wrong things that they see on YouTube or Facebook.
-Google ‘soccer skills’ nowadays and it’s freestyle jugglers and silly tricks with the ball.
-You can’t waste your time on that stuff.
+Google ‘soccer skills’ and it’s freestyle jugglers and unnecessary tricks with the ball.
+Don’t waste your time on that stuff.

 My two daughters’ sports paths

-Being a father of 2 girls between the ages of 4-9 years old, I know what most parents want for their kids.
-For my oldest, we have let her try swimming, soccer, basketball, gymnastics, volleyball.
 From 6-10 years old she wasn’t one of those kids who only loved one sport.
 Once 11 years old came ballet became her passion.

 What activities my wife and I invest in private lessons